AlbertMontolio/Library/Advanced_HTML_CSS/cheetsheet.md

 Awesome, now we can apply styles to multiple elements and to unique elements.

-# Box model.
-Everything in boxes!
+# The Box Model: Everything inside boxes!

-HTML is the structure.
-Best way to structure something, put every element in containers!

-These containers are called `div`.
+We know that HTML is the structure.
+To position elements in the file, to put the required spaces between elements, best way is to inlcude the elements inside boxe or containers, called `div`s.

-Every container has a name, whether an id-name or a class-name.
+As we have learnt, we can select these containers, whether with an id-name or with a class-name.

 Let's create the structure of this first part of the web page, the banner!